 The harvest strategy is well monitored both in terms of the status of the stock and the catches and fishing mortality rates affecting status.
-Data are collected to estimate management quantities.
-Also the stock assessment reports best estimates of biomass, which indicates whether management is achieving its objectives or not, meeting SG60.
+Data are collected to estimate management quantities, which indicates whether management is achieving its objectives or not, meeting SG60.